 Alternate Budget Airlines in Mexico

-Many consider Interjet the most pleasant airline to fly in Mexico.
+Many consider Interjet the most pleasant of the Mexico airlines.
 They used to compete head-to-head with Volaris, but then the latter blinked and went the no-service route while Interjet took the high road.
 While others were adding seats they were removing them and give more legroom than any other.
 They also have a women’s restroom on board.
 You can check two bags when you travel.
 If you’re willing to pay the “Priority” ticket price (kind of like Southwest’s business fare) then you can check three—yes three—bags of 25 kilos each.
 (Keep that in mind if you’ll planning to move south of the border.)

 Despite all that, they often have the best value you’ll find from the right U.S. airports, like that sub-$100 flight from Miami to Mexico City you see at the top of this post.
 That’s worth doing for a long weekend!
 They also have good rates within Mexico.
 I once flew them with my family from Mexico City to Puerto Escondido.
 The flights came out to be about $20 each more than the very long bus ride would have been.